Accreditation and Assessment

 Illinois State Board of Education, Illinois Educators' License with School Social Work Endorsement

-For students who are interested in preparing to be school social workers, the MSW program offers a school social work specialization that is approved by the Illinois State Board of Education for the Illinois Educators' License with School Social Work Endorsement.
+For students who are interested in preparing to be school social workers, the MSW program offers a school social work track that is approved by the Illinois State Board of Education for the Illinois Educators' License with School Social Work Endorsement.
+The School of Social Work is also accredited to offer a Post-MSW Illinois Educators' License with School Social Work Endorsement program.

 Illinois Certification Board (ICB)